vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/kubeapps-private-repo.md

 ---
-title:  "Deploy from a Private Helm Repository Using Kubeapps"
+title: Deploy from a Private Helm Repository Using Kubeapps
-parent: "Packaging"
+parent: Packaging
 description: Create a private registry for your customized Helm chart using Harbor and Kubeapps.
 weight: 7
 date: 2020-06-15
 topics: